willianyamauti/hirst_art_generator/README.md

 # hirst_art_generator
-creates a polka dot painting similar to Damien Hirst in teh turtle module
+creates a polka dot painting similar to Damien Hirst with the turtle module